-Eastern National produces up to 100 site-specific and service-wide products annually, such as books, brochures, maps, and other materials used to aid the interpretive mission of our partners.
+Eastern National produces up to 10 site-specific and service-wide products annually, such as books, brochures, maps, and other materials used to aid the interpretive mission of our partners.
 These products stand apart from publications of traditional publishers because Eastern National collaborates directly with park interpreters and historians to produce educational materials that fit the specific needs of a park.
-Here is a selection of our most recent publications:
+Here is a selection of our most recent publications.

-Upper Delaware in Verse and Image is a collection of Poet Mort Malkin’s verses, which convey his love for Upper Delaware Scenic and Recreational River, complemented by stunning photographs by David Soete.
+Upper Delaware River in Verse and Image is a collection of Poet Mort Malkin’s verses, which convey his love for Upper Delaware Scenic and Recreational River, complemented by stunning photographs by David Soete.

 American Indians and the Civil War: Official National Park Service Handbook In a war that freed enslaved African Americans, most Indian people fought to stay free in a land once theirs alone.
 A crucial part of the Civil War story is that more than 20,000 American Indians fought on both sides of the conflict.
 Many who fought thought they’d be able to protect their lands, instead, federal Indian policy became more perverse during the war, eventually leading to Westward expansion and the devastation of Native peoples.

 The Civil War’s Black Soldiers African Americans played a crucial role in the American Civil War.
 By the end of the war, 10% of the Union Army was comprised of African Americans.
 They filled roles from top to bottom: scouts, spies, surgeons, soldiers and commanders.
 African American soldiers fought bravely despite the lack of respect from some fellow northern white soldiers.